Active Duty Servicemembers

 For information about TRICARE-covered services, they should contact their TRICARE regional contractor.
 Regional contractor contact information can be found at the TRICARE website.

-VA always treats active duty Servicemembers needing urgent or emergent medical care first and seeks authorization once the active duty Servicemember has been stabilized.
+When active duty Servicemembers needing urgent or emergent medical care, seek care from VA, treatment is provided first and authorization is obtained once the active duty Servicemember has been stabilized.

 VA will only provide routine care to Active Duty Servicemembers with a valid TRICARE referral or authorization.